A skeleton was discovered at the Hill of Ward in County Meath, which is considered to be the birthplace of Halloween.

 “It was decreed that all fires within the kingdom on that night were to be kindled from the Fire of Tlachtga, under the penalty of fine.”

-Dr. Davis hopes the discovery will “strengthen the case for more funding” for further excavations, the Meath Chronicle reports.
+Dr. Davis hoped the discovery would “strengthen the case for more funding” for further excavations, the Meath Chronicle reports.